Inodesain/COVID-19/README.md

 End product of this application is COVID_19_HISTORICAL_RECORD, comparable to Health Care Medical Record with Countries, Provinces/Counties as it's patients.

-This file has been tested and running on IBM Watson using Cognos Dashboard Embedded, DB/2 on Cloud and Cloud Object Storage.
+This file has been tested and running on IBM Watson using Cognos Dashboard Embedded, DB/2 on Cloud, Jupyter Notebook and Cloud Object Storage.
 Sample data from Weather Channel also use to complete this Covid-19 historical record.

 We have been uploaded this file to OpenERP/Odoo Studio and analyze it with their Pivot View and Calendar.
 (Sample form attached in JPG file).
 OpenERP/Odoo can be run on IBM Cloud ( https://cloud.ibm.com/catalog/content/odoo )